 - Verify the new fuel pump comes with a new o-ring before installing.
-If it did not come with a new o-ring, order one by clicking here (BMW Part # 13-51-7-528-408). ***DO NOT install new pump with old o-ring.
+If it did not come with a new o-ring, please see our parts list and order one now. ***DO NOT install new pump with old o-ring.

 - Make sure the auxiliary vacuum pump (where fuel pump mounts to) is clean so there is a tight unobstructed fit with fuel pump o-ring.

 - Install the new BMW high pressure fuel pump.
 Torque fuel pump mounting bolts to 14 Nm (10 ft-lb).

 - Reinstall fuel lines in the following sequence: Top fuel line – a) Hand tighten to top of pump, hand tighten to fuel rail, LOOSELY install bolt in fuel line mount (just a couple turns), b) Final tighten to top of pump, then final tighten to fuel rail, c) Final tighten fuel line mount to engine block.
 Rear fuel line – a) Final tighten to back of pump. b) Reinstall wiring harness mounting bracket and tighten bolts.

 - Reinstall intake manifold following above steps in reverse.
 Make sure to install new intake manifold gaskets.
 The old gaskets could leak if reused.
 Make sure to thoroughly clean the engine head with a rag before reinstalling the intake manifold (see images below).
 Torque the intake manifold nuts to 15 Nm (11 ft-lb).